vmunugal/EBS-KMS-Key-Rotation/README.md

 ```

+## Input Parameters
+The solution accepts the following input parameters:
+- **Target KMS Key**: The new KMS key ARN or ID to encrypt volumes with
+- **Instance IDs**: List of EC2 instance IDs whose EBS volumes need key rotation
+- **Retention Settings**: Snapshot retention period for backup purposes

-# Step 2: Create CloudFormation Stack to deploy the solution.
+# Step 3: Create CloudFormation Stack to deploy the solution.
 1. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
 2. On the navigation bar at the top of the screen, choose the AWS Region to create the stack in.
 3. On the Stacks page, choose Create stack at top right, and then choose With new resources (standard).